pikvm/pikvm/README.md

     ```
     then restart kvmd.

-* To use Wake-on-LAN on your server you must define some options such as server MAC and (optional) IP address.
+* To use Wake-on-LAN with your server you must define some options such as the server's MAC address and (optionaly) IP address.
 Use `/etc/kvmd/override.yaml`.
-Write this:
+The format is:
     ```yaml
     kvmd:
         wol:
             mac: ff:ff:ff:ff:ff:ff
     ```
-    Replace `ff:ff:ff:ff:ff:ff` to MAC of your server.
-By default, a packet is sent by a broadcast request to the entire IPv4 network (`255.255.255.255`, port `9`), but you can address it to a specific static address:
+    Replace `ff:ff:ff:ff:ff:ff` with the MAC of your server.
+By default, a packet is sent via a broadcast request to the entire IPv4 network (`255.255.255.255`, port `9`), but you can address it to a specific static address:
     ```yaml
     kvmd:
         wol: